Sirine86/ArcheoCode/README.md

-# ArcheoCode
+# **_ArcheoCode_**
 A function that helps archeologist to determine archeological sites or features with a specific buffer zone
-##Getting start:
+##**Getting start:**
 We start by downloading some software onto our computer which support the function work.
 In addition, it’s useful to read and get some information about phyton language and its packages.

+For using the function, there is some setup and installation we have to follow.

+##**Anaconda navigator:**
+It’s a desktop graphical user interface (GUI), that allows us to launch application and manage Conda packages, it’s a distribution of the Phyton and programing languages for scientific computing.
+It can be downloaded onto any types of computers by following the link Installation — Anaconda documentation and choose your type of pc.
+The steps are very clear, you have only to follow them.
+Then, we have to create a Conda environment which is a directory contains all packages you have to install.
+The one we are interested in, is the PyCharm community edition which is an integrated development environment (IDE) that helps us in programing, through it we can write our script and save it into (.py) phyton extension.

+##**GitHub:**
+Git is a version control software that helps to track changes in files, enabling you to work collaboratively on code (or other projects) and share code.
+You have to create an account on https://github.com/ where you can create your own project and repository, and to access to ArcheoCode function’s files and script.
+You have to install git by following the steps on https://git-scm.com/downloads, it’s important to fork or copy-paste the repository of ArcheoCode onto your computer.
+It’s also very useful to download GitHub desktop which is a graphical user interface and enable you to push (upload) and pull (download) changes to/from remote repositories.
+It can be downloaded on window and Mac through https://desktop.github.com/, you have to login onto your account through